 Working with radiologists and oncologists, radiation therapists treat cancer patients using linear accelerators to target cancer cells with high-energy x-rays.
 Radiation therapists must also work with patients to explain treatment plans and answer any questions, which can be an emotional task at times.
 They also maintain detailed records of treatments, including radiation dosages, treatment areas and patient reactions.

 Radiation therapists are employed primarily in hospitals.
 Additional employment settings may include medical and diagnostic laboratories, doctor's offices and cancer treatment centers.
-The U.S. Bureau of Labor Statistics (BLS) reports that between 2014 and 2024, employment for radiation therapists is expected to increase by 14%, which is much faster than average (www.bls.gov).
-Median annual earnings in May 2015 were $80,220, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reports that between 2018 and 2028, employment for radiation therapists is expected to increase by 9%, which is faster than average (www.bls.gov).
+Median annual earnings in May 2018 were $82,330, according to the BLS.

 Radiation therapists treat cancer patients with radiation therapy and maintain patient records, while answering patient questions and giving information about treatments.
 They need to complete an associate's or bachelor's degree, through which they will gain hands-on experience.
 State licensure and certification are also necessary.